sbt/sbt-start-script/README.md

 which sets the `stage` key to `Unit`.

+## Key names

+Note that all the keys (except `stage`) are in the `SbtStartScript.StartScriptKeys` object, so the scala version of the `start-script` key is `SbtStartScript.StartScriptKeys.startScript`.
+This is the standard convention for sbt plugins.
+Do an `import SbtStartScript.StartScriptKeys._` if you want all the keys unprefixed in your scope.

 ## Migration from earlier versions of xsbt-start-script-plugin

 After 0.5.2, the plugin and its APIs were renamed to use